duclet/ti-platform/packages/aide-build-tools/base-readme.md

 The way this works is that it will find a base file and then inject into it contents from the two tools by replacing some of the placeholder text in it.
 As such, you'll be able to include custom content within the doc (the documentation you are reading about these binaries are custom as an example).
-Below are the text it will look for and replace (note that both of the options requires the string to be wrapped around with `<!-- and -->`, the only reason I'm not including it below is because I used some very simply string matching and replace and as such will probably replace the string too if I have it exactly as is):
+Below are the text it will look for and replace (note that both of the options requires the string to be wrapped around with `---`, the only reason I'm not including it below is that I used some very simply string matching and replace and as such will probably replace the string too if I have it exactly as is):

 - `Insert API Docs`: Will be replaced with the contents of TypeDoc.
 - `Insert components`: Will be replaced with the contents of Vue-DocGen.

-### package.json Version Sync
+## package.json Version Sync
 ```
 Usage:
   create-combined-package-json-dependencies [flags...]